Oya-Tomo/mnist-torch-vs-jax/README.md

 ### Discussion

-- This result show that Jax mnist example is faster than pytorch mnist.
+- This result show that Pytorch mnist example is faster than Jax mnist.